-At the start of the campaign, nearly all candidates will file a Personal Financial Affairs Statement.
-Basically a conflict of interest statement, elected officials continue to file the F-1 annually each year they remain in office.
-Find more details in the the Instructions for Personal Financial Affairs.
+At the start of the campaign, nearly all candidates will file a Personal Financial Affairs Statement (F-1).
+Basically a statement identifying potential conflicts of interest, elected officials continue to file the F-1 annually each year they remain in office.
+Find more details in the Instructions for Personal Financial Affairs disclosure.

 Most candidates will be required to register a campaign regularly disclose contributor and expenditure information.
 Filing requirements are determined by the office sought and how much money the candidate expects to raise and spend:

 Not accepting contributions does not relieve a candidate from filing a C-1.

 Candidates who report contributions will be required to comply with accelerated disclosure requirements for contributions of $1,000 or more received immediately before an election.